fabric8io/fabric8-platform/README.md

 Once all pods are seen running with `oc get pods`

+_NOTE these next steps will be automated soon_

 Apply manual step as an admin user:
 ```
 oc login -u system:admin